transloadit/uppy/website/src/docs/informer.md

 ### `id: 'Informer'`

 A unique identifier for this plugin.
 It defaults to `'Informer'`.
-Use this if you need multiple Informer instances.
+Use this if you need several `Informer` instances.

 ### `target: null`